 - A. Configure the new zone on DNS servers in the root domain.
-Configure stub zones that refer to DNS servers in another two domains. - B. Configure the new zone as a primary zone on one DNS server.
+Configure stub zones that refer to DNS servers in another two domains.
+B. Configure the new zone on a mimory zone on one DNS server - B. Configure the new zone as a primary zone on one DNS server.
 Configure other DNS servers in the three domains as secondary servers for this zone.
 Enable the DNS Security Extensions (DNSSEC) protocol. - C. Configure the new zone as an Active Directory-integrated zone on DNS servers in the three domains.
 Store the zone data in the DNS directory partition named DomainDNSZones. - D. Configure the new zone as an Active Directory-integrated zone on DNS servers in the three domains.
 Store the zone data in the DNS directory partition named ForestDNSZones.